rfp2202AdventureTime/Project-Adventure/README.md

 <!-- [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yasin-khan-09245ba9/)
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/yasinnkhann) -->

-TOBEUPDATED Showing the first four user submitted questions related to the current product, each question shows the top answer on click.
+Showing the first four user submitted questions related to the current product, each question shows the top answer on click.
 If there are more questions, there is a button to show the next two questions.
 There is also a button inside each question to view more answers if they exist.
 The ability to mark specific questions and/or answers as helpful is implemented as well as the ability to report a question or answer.
 There is also the option to add a question and answer, both with the functionality of adding images and required data for viewing.